vlang/v/README.md

 ## Notes

-GitHub marks V's code as written in Go.
-It's actually written in V, GitHub doesn't support the language yet.

 The compilation is temporarily slower for this release:

 - Debug builds are used (use `./v -prod -o v compiler` to get faster compilation).